webwarejp/OpenppWebPushAdapter/README.md

     <?php

-    // First, instantiate the manager and declare an adapter.
+    // First, instantiate the manager and declare the adapter.
     $pushManager    = new \Sly\NotificationPusher\PushManager();
     $webPushAdapter = new \Openpp\WebPushAdapter\Adapter\Web(array(
         'publicKey'  => '/path/to/servers/public_key.pem',  // ECDSA public key path for the VAPID